jesuspapgga/Cooperative-energy-spectrum-sensing/README.md

 # Cooperative-energy-spectrum-sensing
 Centralized cooperative spectrum sensing with soft fusion of energy measurements in highly mobile environments.
 Neyman-Pearson (NP) detection criterion.
-Three methods: LRT (assuming the instantaneous SNRs at the cognitive radios are known by the fusion center, Generalized LRT (GLRT), Online Expectation-Maximization (EM) based algorithm that jointly estimates the SNRs and detects the presence of primary signals.
+Two methods: LRT (assuming the instantaneous SNRs at the cognitive radios are known by the fusion center) and Generalized LRT (GLRT).

+There are some errors in the code that will be corrected soon.

 Further information or contact:  jesus.perez@unican.es